-· · · · · · · · · · · · · · · · · · · • Name of organization completing the work: Job name: Task: Principal contractor: Job number: Job location: SHA was prepared: Number of pages in this JS This JSHA has been reviewed by: This JSHA has been discus ssed with: Principal C ontractor or Representative (signa ature) Employee/subcontractor (s signature) Position Date Position Date Item Work activity Potential or Known Hazard/s Safe Work Procedure Persons Responsible Completion Number Break the job down into steps What could harm someone?
+Name of organization completing the work: Job name: Task: Job number: Principal contractor: Job location: Date the J SHA was prepared: Number of pages in this JSHA: This JSHA A has been reviewed by: This JSHA has been discussed with: Principal ( Contractor or Representative (signation ature) Employee/subcontractor (signature) Position Date Position Date ltem Work activity Potential or Known Hazard/s Safe Work Procedure Persons Responsible Completion Number Break the job down into steps What could harm someone?
 What can be done to make the job safe?
 Who will make sure it happens?
-Date and signoff
+Date and signoff ltem Number Work activity Break the job down into steps Potential or Known Hazard/s What could harm someone?
+Safe Work Procedures What can be done to make the job sale?
+Persons Responsible Who will make sure it happens?
+Completion Date and signoff

-\boldsymbol{JSHA} -Job Safety And Health Analysis
+${\bf JSHA}$ - Job Safety And Health Analysis